k-gyuhak/CLOM/README.md

 # Evaluation using pre-trained models
 Please download the pre-trained models and calibration parameters by running download_pretrained_models.py or download manually from [link](https://drive.google.com/drive/folders/1182VgriR841mvW2LXiARTSoBvbPho4Pf).
 The models and calibration parameters need to be saved under ./logs/DATASET/linear_task_TASK_ID, where DATASET are one of [mnist, cifar10, cifar100_10t, cifar100_20t, tinyImagenet_5t, tinyImageNet_10t] and TASK_ID is the last task id in the experiment (e.g. 9 for cifar100_10t).

-For CIL of memory free method CLOM(-c), run the following line
+For CIL of exemplar-free method CLOM(-c), run the following line
 ```
 python eval.py --mode cil --dataset cifar10 --model resnet18 --cil_task 4 --printfn 'cil.txt' --all_dataset --disable_cal
 ```